servo-php/fluidxml/documents/Getting-Started.md

 $food->query('//egg')->remove();        // Removes all the eggs.
 ```

-Quering and removing with relative XPath can be used too.
+Querying and removing with relative XPath can be done too.

 ```php
 $food->query('/doc')->remove('egg');    // Removes all the eggs.